svgdotjs/svg.filter.js/README.md

   some effect like [Blend](blend), [Composite](#composite), [DisplacementMap](displacementmap) have a `in2` function, it works the same as the as

   - **effect:** this can be another effect or a string <br>
-    if **effect** is not provided it will look for another effect on the same filter whos `result` is equal to this effects `in`, else it will return the value of the `in` attribute
+    if **effect** is not provided it will look for another effect on the same filter whos `result` is equal to this effects `in` attribute, else it will return the value of the `in` attribute
     ```javascript
     image.filter(function(add){
       var offset = add.offset(10)